 Upon completion of the ACLS program, students are able to further their education in several ways.
 Those who have made the decision to pursue the DSTC can do so by applying to SFU.
-Or, graduates of the ACLS diploma program may prefer to pursue a UFV degree in General Studies, Social Work, or Arts.
+Or, graduates of the ACLS diploma program may prefer to pursue a UFV degree in Integrated Studies, Social Work, or Arts.
 A third option is to pursue a Bachelor of Education program at SFU or UBC.

 Note: Students may be required to attend at a group interview.

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application process.

 Personal suitability of applicants will be assessed using a point rating system.
 Points are awarded for past academic education, all work or volunteer experience (social services or other), demonstrated writing ability, reference letters, personal statement, and the group interview.
 The group interview generally consists of four to six student applicants and two SWHS department members.
 Applicants should be prepared to discuss their career goals and knowledge of the field, and are expected to demonstrate appropriate interpersonal and life skills.

 The Aboriginal Culture and Language Support diploma is two years in duration and is completed in a full-time capacity.

 |ENGL 105||Academic Writing||3|

 |FNST 101||Stó:lõ Nation Development||3|